m4ttsch/omscs-notes-notes/operating-systems/threads-case-study-pthreads.md

 These shared variables are used in conjunction with our mutex `m` and our condition variables `c_cons` and `c_prod` which are all initialized here.

-Finally, we define our two procedures: `producer` which will be operated by the producer thread and `consumer` which will be executed by the consume threads.
+Finally, we define our two procedures: `producer` and `consumer`, which will be executed by the producer and consumer threads respectively.

 ### Main

 ![](https://assets.omscs.io/notes/BAB41E1C-B65F-4409-948C-8AFBD2203D1C.png)

-The first thread that we create will be created to execute the `producer` function, and the second thread we create will execute the `consumer` function.
+The first thread will be created to execute the `producer` function, and the second thread will execute the `consumer` function.

 We use the default behavior for these threads (i.e. they are not detachable), so we must make sure to `pthread_join` them before `main` returns.